Gluten Pain: The Best Teacher

 A spoonful of cultured veggies with lunch and dinner is a great way to get help with digestion and heal your microbiome.
 See the one we used below.

-Kombucha about 6-8 ounces for lunch or dinner or both was one of the things my daughter looked forward too.
+Kombucha (about 6-8 ounces) for lunch or dinner, or both, was one of the things my daughter looked forward to.

 🍎🥦 Prebiotics are super important in the form of veggies, fruits, prebiotic teas or supplements.
-Check it out below for more info.
+Check below for more info.

 Your body is your best teacher - are you listening?